-C: And then often the people who form the leadership of our countries come from those establishments.
+C: And often the people who form the leadership of our countries come from those establishments.

-M: And if they don’t, it is soaked in the ethos.
-I mean state schools are soaked in the ethos of boarding schools – they are influenced by that.
+M: Yes, that’s true, and if they don’t they are still soaked in the ethos.
+State schools are soaked in the ethos of boarding schools – they are influenced by that.

 C: And then church schools have their own formalities.

-C: Yes I’m finding that with my own son who is 6 and who goes to a state school which is also a church school – actually quite a religious one.
-The only image he is given of God when they worship is of a male god.
-So all the prayers are said to a male god and I’ve asked for that to be changed (because it has been changed now in a lot of churches) and ‘No absolutely not’.
-Its a big responsibility because I’m in charge of his view of what Sovereign is and I don’t want that being done in my name.
-It’s a clear example of what you are saying.
+C: Yes I’m finding that with my own son who is 6 and who goes to a state church school – it’s quite a religious one.
+The only image he is given of God is of a male god.
+So all the prayers are said to a male god.
+I’ve asked for that to be changed, because it has been changed now in a lot of churches, but the response from the school has been ‘No absolutely not’.
+Its a big concern for me as I’m in charge of his view of what Sovereign is, and I don’t want him to have that image.

-M: It’s a very good example that his idea of authority will now be a man – probably a white man as well..
+M: It’s a very good example.
+His idea of authority will undoubtably be influenced by this now.
+He will imagine a man – probably a white man as well..

 C: …Undoubtedly sporting a beard..

-M: I don’t think so – no, not at all.
+M: No, I don’t think it’s unrealistic to look for this – no, not at all.
 In fact I think that’s what we should be looking for.
-But we are not likely to find it unless we are doing it to ourselves first.
+The problem is we are not likely to find it unless we are doing it for ourselves first.